ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/grace.md

 ### Public Partitions

 The day partition is where most batch jobs should run, and is the default if you don't specify a partition.
 The week partition is smaller, but allows for longer jobs.
 The interactive partition should only be used for testing or compiling software.
 The bigmem partition contains our largest memory node; only jobs that cannot be satisfied by general should run here.
 The gpu_devel partition is a single node meant for testing or compiling GPU accelerated code, and the gpu partition is where normal GPU jobs should run.
-The mpi partition is a permission-only place to run large parallel jobs.
+The mpi partition is reserved for tightly-coupled parallel and access is by special request only.
 The scavenge partition allows you to run preemptable jobs on more resources than normally allowed.
-For more information about scavenge, see the [Slurm documentation](/clusters-at-yale/job-scheduling/scavenge).
+For more information about scavenge, see the [Scavenge documentation](/clusters-at-yale/job-scheduling/scavenge).

 All the node types listed are described in more detail in the [hardware](#hardware) table.